F07RTE/check-for-secrets/README.md

-Check for specific patterns of git cached files.
+Check for specific patterns on git cached files.

 It can be any string.